-Jennifer Aniston, 50, Smolders In Spaghetti-Strap Dress & High Heels Flaunting Killer Workout Body
+Jennifer Aniston, 50, Smolders In Spaghetti-Strap Dress & High Heels, Flaunting Killer Workout Body

 Jennifer is not alone in the world of age-defying celebrities.
 Stars such as Halle Berry, Jada Pinkett-Smith, and Sofia Vergara are also known for looking incredibly youthful.

-Jennifer shot to fame back in 1994 when Friends started airing, becoming an international superstar virtually overnight.
-The star has since featured in endless movies, with her career appearing to be continuing.
+Jennifer shot to fame back in 1994 when Friends started airing.
+She became an international superstar virtually overnight after which time she has been featured in endless movies.